nokia/SBOM-QA/README.md

 4. sqlite – A lightweight, embedded SQL database.
 Helps evaluate detection of dependencies in database libraries.

 5. zlib – A compression library used in many systems.
 Useful for assessing discovery of widely embedded libraries in other software.

+## Container Images
+The ContainerImage folder includes projects built into container images using tools like apt, go install, wget, git clone, and manual copying of files.
+These images are used to test how well SCA tools handle scanning and analyzing software packaged in container layers.

+1. io.livecode.ch – A containerized application built with a mix of shell scripts and third-party tools, useful for checking detection of manually installed and downloaded binaries.

+2. pggb – A complex bioinformatics pipeline container built using multiple install mechanisms.
+Useful to benchmark tools on real-world containerized environments.

+3. shapmagn – A scientific container image using custom scripts and copied dependencies.
+Helps evaluate discovery of files outside of standard package managers.